GannettDigital/api-docs/source/includes/_contacts.md

 # CRM
 ## Get Contacts for an Advertiser

-This endpoint returns contacts for an advertiser.
+This endpoint supports integration with CRM products.
+It returns unique contacts for an advertiser for a given time period.
+It requires the the following parameters for a successful response Gmaid (advertise ID), created_before date and created_after_date.
+The recommended usage pattern is a one time call for your desired time period to fetch all your contacts followed by recurrent calls limited to a day.
 The results are paginated.
 If there is no data for a particular attribute, it will not be present in the results.

 ```ruby
 require 'uri'